Work samples

 Between Monument and Montford

-This shadow puppet crankie piece is based on interviews with Robin Reid, Dan Van Allen, and the Arabbers* of Baltimore City.
-It is the story of a young african amercan girl and the magic that the Baltimore Arabbers brought to her neighborhood and her life.
-Thanks to arabbers who run a stable behing my house and Dan Van Allan, former president of the Arabber Preservation Society I have gotten to know and admire this community as neighbors, collaborators, and as a Baltimore heritage.
+This shadow puppet crankie piece, Between Monument and Montford, is based on interviews with Robin Reid, Dan Van Allen, and the Arabbers* of Baltimore City.
+It is mainly an oral history of Robin Reid, based on her memories as a young african amercan girl and the connection and magic that the Arabbers brought to her Baltimore neighborhood and her life.
+Thanks to arabbers who run a stable behind my house and Dan Van Allan, former president of the Arabber Preservation Society I have gotten to know and admire this community as neighbors, collaborators, and as a Baltimore heritage.
+This is a minority group who have been treated badly in the past and are now supported by a nonprofit called the Arabber Preservation Society.

 *Arabbers are horse cart vendors.
 Baltimore is the last city in the US to have Arabbers.
 The word Arabber comes from the Turkish word for horseman.